gaynalgaynal0-afk/JV_60FPS/README.md

 ---

 ## 🔮 What is this?
-**XYETHER TWIXTORS** is a stealth-injected browser extension engineered specifically for video editors, AMV creators, and Twixtor artists.
+**JV_60FPS** is a stealth-injected browser extension engineered specifically for video editors, AMV creators, and Twixtor artists.

 When you upload a video, platforms often aggressively compress your work based on hidden metadata.
 This extension runs a localized "Quantum Engine" that intercepts network payloads in real-time.
 It strips out restrictive editing metadata, spoofs platform-specific quality flags, and securely injects your customized watermark—forcing the server to treat your upload as a pristine, high-tier source file.